reubenharry/haskell-docs/docs/docs/basics/functions.md

 !!!
 Note

-    One can choose any name for a variable (provided it is alphanumeric and starts with a lowercase letter).
+    One can choose any name for an argument (provided it is alphanumeric and starts with a lowercase letter).

     If you have named something else by the same name elsewhere, that is fine: